Pro Bono Program: Advice and Referral Clinic

 Local legal service providers also benefit from the Advice & Referral Clinic, since it lessens the number of individuals walking into their organizations, allowing those practitioners to spend more of their resources representing clients instead of providing general information, advice, and brief services.

 Advice & Referral Clinic volunteers must be associated with a participating organization.
 Please refer to the list of clinic participants.
 If you are associated with a clinic participant, please contact that organization’s pro bono or volunteer coordinator to arrange to volunteer for the clinic.
 If you are not an employee or member of a participating organization, ask your employer, Bar section, voluntary bar association, or other organization to become a clinic participant.
-Representatives interested in enrolling their organizations in the clinic should call 202-737-4700, ext.
-3380.
+Representatives interested in enrolling their organizations in the clinic should call Lise Adams, assistant director, at 202-737-4700, ext.
+3295.

 Back to top